idimitrakopoulos/illuminOS/README.md

 worknet = "2334d"
 ```

-Then in `main.py` simply use the following code.
-This will scan for known SSIDs as per your configuration above and connect to the first preferred network
+Then in `main.py` the following code must be copied.
+This will scan for known SSIDs as per the configuration above and connect to the first preferred network

 ```python
 from util.toolkit import log, load_properties, scan_wifi, determine_preferred_wifi, connect_to_wifi